nteetor/yonder/docs/0.0.5/content/icon.md

 layout: page
 roxygen:
   title: Icon elements
-  description: |-
-    Include an icon in your application.
-For now only Font Awesome icons are included.
+  description: Include icons in your application UIs.
   parameters:
   - name: name
     description: A character string specifying the name of the icon.